PALM: Predicting Actions through Language Models: Experiments

 \subsection{Ablations}

-We perform various ablation studies regarding action recognition, example selection methods, and LLM models.
+We perform various ablation studies regarding action recognition, example selection methods, LLM models, and prompt contents.
 We evaluate on the validation set of Ego4D v2.

 \myparagraph{Action Recognition} The action recognition module is an essential part of our framework \methodname as we utilize LLMs for predicting future actions and the accuracy of these predictions is highly influenced by the sequence of previous actions.
-We evaluate various video encoders trained on egocentric videos, including MViT~\cite{fan2021multiscale}, SlowFast~\cite{feichtenhofer2019slowfast}, StillFast~\cite{ragusa2023stillfast}, EgoVLP~\cite{lin2022egocentric}, and EgoVLPv2~\cite{pramanick2023egovlpv2} It is important to note that we employ a frozen video encoder without any fine-tuning, as depicted in Fig.~\ref{fig:action_recognition}.
+We evaluate various video encoders trained on egocentric videos, including MViT~\cite{fan2021multiscale}, SlowFast~\cite{feichtenhofer2019slowfast}, StillFast~\cite{ragusa2023stillfast}, EgoVLP~\cite{lin2022egocentric}, and EgoVLPv2~\cite{pramanick2023egovlpv2}.
+It is important to note that we employ a frozen video encoder without any fine-tuning, as depicted in \cref{fig:action_recognition}.

-Tab.~\ref{tab:action_recognition} presents the Top-1 Accuracy (\%) and the edit distance of each video encoder.
+\cref{tab:action_recognition} presents the Top-1 Accuracy (\%) and the edit distance of each video encoder.
 EgoVLP emerges as the top performer, achieving the best accuracy and edit distance among all encoders.
 EgoVLP utilizes a custom contrastive loss to align egocentric video frames with narrations, effectively establishing a connection between visual and textual embeddings.
 However, EgoVLPv2 utilizes task-specific loss for question-answering tasks built on the EgoVLP setting, which results in slightly less informative video features for action recognition.
 Unlike EgoVLP and EgoVLPv2, other video encoders are solely trained on video frames, making it challenging to draw robust connections between their video features and textual information (verbs and nouns).
 Based on these results, we select EgoVLP as our video encoder.

 It is expected that better accuracy in action recognition leads to a reduced edit distance, as accurate estimation of past actions is crucial for predicting future actions.
 Notably, the use of ground truth (GT) actions significantly outperforms all video encoders, which highlights the enhancement of action recognition as the foremost challenge within our framework.
 We believe that fine-tuning the video encoder on specific egocentric datasets would likely enhance recognition accuracy.
-However, we have attempted to minimize the need for training in this paper, leaving this as a potential avenue for future work.